molybdenum-99/tlaw/README.md

   which would also still allow you to do `response['weather']` and receive that "slice".
 Or it would not :) We are experimenting!

-#### Dataframes
+#### DataTable

-The second main type of (JSON) API answer, or part of an answer is an array of homogenous hashes, like:
+The second main type of a (JSON) API answer, or of a part of an answer is an array of homogenous hashes, like:

 * list of data points (date - weather at that date);
 * list of data objects (city id - city name - latitude - longitude);